hapax/hapax.github.io/assets/simple-physics.md

 	</div>
 	</figure>

-We start by writing some subestimates, factorising our guess using *people* (rather than households) as an intermediate unit:
+We start with subestimates, factorising our guess using *people* (rather than households) as an intermediate unit:

 $$